-This paper deals with scheduling divisible load applications [9] on heterogeneous platforms.
-We target a master-worker implementation where the master initially holds (or generates data for) a large amount of work that will be executed by the workers.
+Quite naturally, we target a master-worker implementation where the master initially holds (or generates data for) a large amount of work that will be executed by the workers.
 In the end, output results will be returned by the workers to the master.
-Each worker has a different computational speed, and each master-worker link has a different bandwidth, thereby making the (single-level tree) platform fully heterogeneous.
+Each worker has a different computational speed, and each master-worker link has a different bandwidth, thereby making the platform fully heterogeneous.
+The scheduling problem is first to decide how many load units the master sends to each worker, and in which order.
+After receiving its share of the data, each worker executes the corresponding work and returns the results to the master.
+Again, the ordering of the return messages must be decided by the scheduler.